Bias-Variance Games: Empirical Results

 \section{Empirical Results}

+In this section we test our insight on the preference of variance over bias in real datasets.

+\paragraph{Data description} We consider two widely-used benchmark datasets, chosen mostly for convenience and because they are standard datasets often used to test new ideas in machine learning.
+We implement a similar regression problem (discussed below) separately for the two datasets.

-In this section we test our insight on the preference of variance over bias on a widely-used dataset.
-In particular, we utilize the California housing prices data from the 1990 Census, a dataset first utilized by \citet{pace1997sparse} and included in the Python Scikit-learn library.
-It includes 20,640 observation on 9 characteristics, such as number of rooms, median income, etc.
+The first dataset is the \emph{California housing prices data} from the 1990 Census, a dataset first utilized by \citet{pace1997sparse} and included in the Python Scikit-learn library.
+It includes 20640 observations on 9 features, such as number of rooms, median income, etc. From this data we set up a regression problem of predicting the order of magnitude of the median house prices (i.e., its logarithm) from the other features.
+For features where orders of magnitude may be more relevant than absolute magnitude, we include both the feature and its logarithm.

+The second dataset is the \emph{wine quality data} designed by \citet{cortez2009modeling}.
+It records 12 features for 6497 observations, where 11 features are physicochemical properties and the last feature is the quality of wine.
+The dataset is partitioned into two sub-datasets -- one for red wine with 1599 observations and one for white wine with 4898 observations.
+We set up the regression problems of predicting the quality of wine from the other physicochemical properties for the two sub-datasets separately.

-We analyze a game between two players, each of whom gets roughly half the data, and uses a Ridge regression in order to predict median housing prices.
-Running a Ridge regression involves setting a regularization parameter $\ridge$, where $\ridge=0$ is the standard OLS regression, and increasing $\ridge$ leads to a model with greater bias but lower variance.
+\paragraph{Experiment setup} We analyze a game between two players, each of whom gets roughly half the data and employs a ridge regression in order to predict median housing prices in the California housing prices data (resp.\ qualities of wine in the wine quality data).
+In both datasets, various features tend to be highly correlated, which makes the design matrix (covariance matrix of the feature vector) nearly non-invertible.
+This, in turn, makes the estimated feature weights in the linear regression unstable, largely varying from sample to sample.
+A common tool used to stabilize the estimated feature weights is linear regression with regularization, namely, ridge regression.
+Running a ridge regression involves setting a regularization parameter $\ridge$, where $\ridge=0$ is the standard ordinary least squares (OLS) regression, and increasing $\ridge$ leads to a model with greater bias but lower variance of the resulting predictions.
 Thus, we will let the players play the game for various values of $\ridge$.
-(See the discussion in \Cref{sec:normal-motivation}, specifically equation~\eqref{eq:ridge}.)

-More specifically, we do the following: \begin{enumerate} \item Use $10\%$ of the data for testing. \item From the remaining $90\%$, each player draws a random half. \item Each player learns $100$ Ridge regressions, with $\ridge_i$ ranging from $0$ to $1000$ in intervals of $10$ for each player $i$. \item For each $(\ridge_1,\ridge_2)$, players play the game on the $10\%$ test data, summing the utilities. \end{enumerate}

-Repeating the procedure above $100$ times and summing the utilities leads to the utilities depicted in the respective payoff matrices of Figures~\ref{fig:util1} and~\ref{fig:util2}.
-In these figures player 1 is the row player and player 2 is the column player, and the $(i,j)$'th entry corresponds to the row player choosing $\ridge_1 = 10i$ and the column player choosing $\ridge_2=10j$.
-In Figure~\ref{fig:util1}, for example, player 1's utilities are higher as the choice of $\ridge_1$ is lower, corresponding to a choice of lower bias and higher variance.
-The same can be seen in Figure~\ref{fig:util2}, where player 2's utility is higher as he lowers $\ridge_2$.
+Further discussion of ridge regression is given in \Cref{sec:normal-motivation}.